-Mercedes says the 2013 E-Class is the most compressive mid-life facelift it’s ever carried out.
+Mercedes says the latest E-Class is the most comprehensive mid-life facelift it’s ever carried out.
 For a company as old as Merc, that’s some claim, and shows the extent of the revisions this latest model sports.
 It certainly looks sharper, losing the stick-up three-pointed star for a much more dynamic coupe-style nose; throw in smoother sides that have lost those pontoon-style rear arches, and you’ve a much more able car that’s better able to compete with the BMW 5-Series.
 It’s better built inside too, and there’s a whole host of anti-crash safety gear, including road-scanning radars that will even tell you if you’re about to drive up a one-way street.

 The old car wasn’t lacking, of course.
 It’s just that with this one, Mercedes has given its buyers even less reason to look elsewhere – and hopefully the opportunity to bring a few new ones in, too.

 As you would expect from a Mercedes, the E-Class is more relaxed than rivals such as the 5-Series, but isn’t as sporty to drive, even in the latest sport-look facelift guise.
 Don’t be mistaken though, for this isn’t the Mercedes of old: it doesn’t degenerate into a soggy mess at the first hint of a corner.
 The ride is the star draw though, proving absorbent and fluid over virtually any surface.